-Figure 54 - Iteration Plan Work Product
+Figure 35 - Iteration Plan Work Product

-9.7.5.2 Alpha Containment
+10.5.5.2 Alpha Containment

 An Alpha Containment is visualized by a solid line connecting a super- and a sub-Alpha.
 The line may consist of one or more connected segments.
-The line is adorned with a filled diamond placed at the end of the line connecting the super-Alpha; and with the lower and upper bounds of the sub-Alpha placed near the end of the line connecting the sub-Alpha.
+The line is adorned with a filled diamond placed at the end of the line connecting the super-Alpha; and with the multiplicity of the sub-Alpha placed near the end of the line connecting the sub-Alpha.

-Figure 55 - Alpha Containment symbol
+Figure 36 - Alpha Containment symbol

 As an alternative, an Alpha Containment can be visualized by encompassing the sub-Alpha symbols within the super-Alpha symbol.
-In this case, the Alpha symbol is adorned with a +/- sign to denote whether it is collapsed (+) and thereby not showing its content, or whether it is expanded (-) and showing its content.

-- Arrange the line vertically with the super-Alpha on top and the sub-Alpha at the bottom, thereby visualizing a top-down hierarchy. - If there are two or more sub-Alphas of the same super-Alpha, they may be visualized as a tree by being placed at the same horizontal level and by merging the lines to the super-Alpha into a single segment. - If lower and upper bounds are included, use the notation "<lower-bound>..<up>" such as for example "0..3"; if the lower and upper bound are the same, exclude the ".." and just show one of the bounds.
-Let a bound value of -1 imply an "arbitrary number of instances" and denote this as "". - If the encompassment notation is used, place the +/- sign top-left within the Alpha symbol, and when expanded, place the name of the Alpha under the symbol.
+- Arrange the line vertically with the super-Alpha on top and the sub-Alpha at the bottom, thereby visualizing a top-down hierarchy. - If there are two or more sub-Alphas of the same super-Alpha, they may be visualized as a tree by being placed at the same horizontal level and by merging the lines to the super-Alpha into a single segment. - Visualizing a sub-Alpha multiplicity is optional.

-Figure 56 - Software System super-Alpha and three sub-Alphas: Architecture, Component, and Test with visualized bounds
+Figure 37 - Software System super-Alpha and three sub-Alphas: Architecture, Component, and Test with visualized multiplicities

-9.7.5.3 Work Product Manifest
+10.5.5.3 Alpha Manifest

-A Work Product Manifest is visualized by a solid line connecting an Alpha and a Work Product.
+An Alpha Manifest is visualized by a solid line connecting an Alpha and a Work Product.
 The line may consist of one or more connected segments.
-The line is adorned with a filled diamond placed at the end of the line connecting the Alpha; and with the lower and upper bounds of the Work Product placed near the end of the line connecting the Work Product.
+The line is adorned with a filled diamond placed at the end of the line connecting the Alpha; and with the multiplicity of the Work Product placed near the end of the line connecting the Work Product.

-Figure 57 - Work Product Manifest symbol
+Figure 38 - Alpha Manifest symbol

-Note that this is the same symbol as the Alpha Containment symbol, however the symbols are discriminated based on their context; that is, whether two Alphas are connected (Alpha Containment), or whether an Alpha and a Work Product are connected (Work Product Manifest).
+Note that this is the same symbol as the Alpha Containment symbol, however the symbols are discriminated based on their context; that is, whether two Alphas are connected (Alpha Containment), or whether an Alpha and a Work Product are connected (Alpha Manifest).